 The blogging community is more racially diverse than one might think.
 Internet-connected African Americans are more likely to blog than their white and Hispanic counterparts, according to new research from UC Berkeley

 The Fogarty International Center of the National Institutes of Health has awarded $4 million to UC Berkeley to train and educate researchers, educators and professionals who can tackle global health challenges specific to slum dwellings.
+UPDATE: Project renewed for an additional 5 years.
+See the project website.

 UC Berkeley engineers, led by computer scientist Ras Bodik, will join the University of Pennsylvania and seven other research institutions in a project to make computer programming faster, easier and more intuitive.